 A fundraising event is defined as a collection of monies from individuals, groups, or event programming for the purpose of making a charitable donation or enhancing a student organization operational (private funds) budget.
 Examples of past fundraising events include bake sales, merchandise sales, fashion shows, and other programs which charge a ticket or "at-the-door" fee.
 No gift receipts will be provided to those that make contributions via fundraising events, and these contributions are not tax deductible.
-A member of the registered student organization must complete and submit the Student Organization Fundraising Event Approval Form to the SORC at least 5 days prior to the event.
+A member of the registered student organization must complete and submit the Student Organization Fundraising Event Approval Form for all on campus and virtual fundraisers to the SORC at least 5 days prior to the event.
+Sponsored organizations must also submit a Fundraising Approval Form for off-campus events.
+Independent student organizations do not need to submit paperwork for off-campus fundraisers.